 For our kids, this was the most exciting part of the day.
 Sure, they loved the hammam and the massage but all those jacuzzi bubbles are enough to send a kid wild lol,

 The jacuzzi was in a darkened room with oil burning.
-Of course it was supposed to be mildly therapeutic but who are we kidding!!
-Two kids giggling, splashing and squirming is not exactly what we had in mind.
+Of course, it was supposed to be mildly therapeutic but who are we kidding!
+Two kids giggling, splashing and squirming is not exactly relaxing but it was really fun.